bwv988/rancher-catalog/README.md

 ## About

-This is my Rancher (www.rancher.com) catalog.
-Only using this for some experimentation.
+This is my experimental Rancher (www.rancher.com) catalog.